antroy/antroy.github.io/content/GitPhoenix.rst

 The downside to this approach is if you want to roll back code.
 It would be nice to be able to roll back the master branch to a particular commit without a horde of messy revert commits.
 With git you can move the head back to a particular commit easily using ``git reset --hard a4d779c`` for example, or to a tag if you have been tagging your code - ``git reset --hard 1.4.2``.

+The issue is that git's post-receive hooks don't fire for this sort of change.
+Nothing is received, hence no hook is fired.

 The Phoenix Script
 ------------------

-The issue is that git's post-receive hooks don't fire for this sort of change.
-Nothing is received, hence no hook is fired.
-A solution to this is to have a post-receive hook which is held outside of the git repo and symlinked in, which performs the following steps when run.
+Cue the Pheonix script, a post commit hook that destroys itself before rebuilding itself again from the ashes.
+It is in essence a post-receive hook which is held outside of the git repo and symlinked in, which performs the following steps when run.

 1. Archive off the code to the relevant location as above.
 2. Run puppet.